 Interested students will complete a separate application for the Play Therapy Certificate program prior to beginning certificate courses.
 Once accepted, students will also be required to pass a background check in order to practice play therapy skills with child clients during a service learning component of the program.

-To complete the certificate program, students must successfully complete a culminating case study conceptualization assignment once they have completed all three courses as the final step prior to the certificate being awarded.
+To complete the certificate program, students must successfully complete a culminating case study conceptualization assignment once they have completed all four courses as the final step prior to the certificate being awarded.
 The assignment will require each student to evaluate a case study client’s presenting problem and family system, create a treatment plan with appropriate goals, and identify and apply an appropriate theory and set of interventions within play therapy.

 |COUN 503||Human Relations Methods and Skills||3|

 |COUN 505||Theories of Counseling||3|